-- Some extraadditional control questions will be administrated to check whether subjects had paid attention to the experimental stimuli and environment.
-As a robustness check, we will repeat all the pre-registered analyses excluding those participants who failed all the attention and manipulation checks. - Attention check.
-Within the administered questionnaire for psychometric assessment, we will include items aimed to test whether the participant is actually reading the questions or not, like:
+Some additional control questions will be administrated to check whether subjects had paid attention to the experimental stimuli and environment.
+As a robustness check, we will repeat all the pre-registered analyses excluding those participants who failed all the attention and manipulation checks.

-- "Please answer "Totally disagree" to this question".
-E nel quiz finale (almeno un paio) Similar checks will be included in the knowledge tests. - Manipulation check.
-After scrolling through the social media feed, participants will be asked to recall the topics they remember.news posts present in the news feed.
+- Attention check.
+Within the administered questionnaire for psychometric assessment, we will include items aimed to test whether the participant is actually reading the questions or not, like: "Please answer "Totally disagree" to this question".
+Similar checks will be included in the knowledge tests. - Manipulation check.
+After scrolling through the social media feed, participants will be asked to recall the news posts present in the news feed.
 This helps ensure that participants have been actively processing and retaining information.
 In particular, we will ask them if they remember to have seen news about two topics, one actually belonging to their experimental group, and one randomly taken from the other groups.

-Exploratory research questions and control variables
+Exploratory research questions

-- 9 In the following section, we list and briefly describe the effects that we aim to testexplore with combinations of the measured_main and secondary variables, even if they are not part of the experimental hypotheses. - 12 Check con e senza: chi fallisce manipulation, chi fallisce attention, chi fallisce entrambi. - -Informed by the preliminary study pre-screen survey that we conducted (see appendix A), we can expect to confirm the observation that participants are prone to estimate their knowledge as higher when they are asked to judge an highly self-involving topic: - The estimate of perceived knowledge will correlate with the explore at T1 whether assessments of perceived knowledge and self-involvement reported by the subjects are correlated.
-We will run 6 correlation tests, one for each topic. - We predict that the evaluations on the dimensions of self-involvement and will conduct six equivalence tests, one for each topic, to compare perceived knowledge will be comparable of participants at T1 with the evaluations obtained from the preliminary pre-screen study (see appendix A):). - o The estimate of For each topic, we will measure whether strength of attitude towards the topic correlates with self-involvement at T1. - We will examine potential gender differences in the magnitude of the illusion of knowledge by adding gender and its interactions with the other variables as covariates to test H1. - Although participants will not be able to open the news articles, we will record their attempts to click on the links.
-We will investigate possible correlations between click rates on the article and both perceived knowledge and self-involvement of the preliminary sample will not be significantly different from the estimates measured in the present study. - 32 We expect to detect the effect of illusion of knowledge regardless of exposure (generalized H3bis): - On average, the estimate of perceived knowledge at T+ will be higher than the proportion of correct answers. - Given the emotional component of attitudes in general, we might find a correlation between the strength of attitudes and the self-involvement. - o For each topic, the strength of attitudes will hold a positive correlation with the assessment of self-involvement as measured at the end of the first sessionat T2. - The literature about confirmation bias, the propensity to seek and interpret information to confirm rather than dis-confirm our prior beliefs, suggests that an attitude towards a topic can be strengthened after being exposed to arguments and statements about that matter (Lord et al., 1979).
-Following the pattern of H1, we can will then predictest an effect of news feed exposure on the strength of attitudes as well.
+In the following section, we list and briefly describe the effects that we aim to explore with combinations of the main and secondary variables, even if they are not part of the experimental hypotheses.

+- Informed by the preliminary screening we conducted (see appendix A), we will explore at T1 whether assessments of perceived knowledge and self-involvement reported by the subjects are correlated.
+We will run 6 correlation tests, one for each topic. - We will conduct six equivalence tests, one for each topic, to compare perceived knowledge of participants at T1 with the evaluations obtained from the preliminary screening (see appendix A). - $\circ$ For each topic, we will measure whether strength of attitude towards the topic correlates with self-involvement at $T_1$ . - $\circ$ We will examine potential gender differences in the magnitude of the illusion of knowledge by adding gender and its interactions with the other variables as covariates to test H1. - Although participants will not be able to open the news articles, we will record their attempts to click on the links.
+We will investigate possible correlations between click rates on the article and both perceived knowledge and illusion of knowledge at T2. - The literature about confirmation bias, the propensity to seek and interpret information to confirm rather than dis confirm our prior beliefs, suggests that an attitude towards a topic can be strengthened after being exposed to arguments and statements about that matter (Lord et al., 1979).
+Following H1, we will then test an effect of news feed exposure on the strength of attitudes. - Toplak and colleagues (2014) found that a reflective cognitive style is associated with reduced biases and more accurate judgement.
+We will test whether the score of reflective thinking predicts the illusion of knowledge by adding cognitive style as a covariate in the linear regression testing the effect of news feed exposure and self-involvement on the illusion of knowledge.
+We will similarly add social media use as an additional covariate of illusion of knowledge.